Index and Resource Guide to Abstract Games

 Abstract Games -- edited by Kerry Hanscomb, published by C&K Publishing (formerly Carpe Diem), published irregularly

-One of the best game magazines ever, devoted obviously (mostly) to abstract games, with in depth articles on many games by some of the world's top experts.
+One of the best game magazines ever, devoted (mostly) to abstract games, with in depth articles on many games by some of the world's top experts.
 It ran as a print magazine for its first 16 issues (from Spring 2000 to Winter 2003), beautifully illustrated in both color and monochrome.
 It returned as an online magazine with Issue 17 in Autumn 2019, and is currently up to issue 24.
 The entire run of the magazine is available online in PDF format.
 Most of the games covered are lesser known, including many newly published ones, but there are articles on some of the classic games like Amazons, Hex, Lines of Action, and many chess variants.

 Eteroscacco -- quarterly bulletin of AISE, Italian, 32+ pp.